WebDevBernard/ICBC_E-Stamp_Tool/README.md

     <td align="center">The highlighted area shows where the script checks if it is an ICBC policy document.</td>
   </tr>
 </table>

-### ✅ Changes Nov 05, 2025:

-1. Full rewrite; Made leaner and faster.
-2. icbc_e-stamp_and_copy_tool is a modified version that will also copy a blank policy document to a storage drive and sort the file by producer.
-3. The config.xlsx file contains the path name and producers name.
-4. Bulk copy ICBC pdfs can be used to organize many pdfs at once without stamping.

 ## License